dkarunakaran/carnd-behavioral-cloning-p3/README.md

 ## What more can be done?

-* Resizing the images
+* Resizing the images.
-* Train the model on second track so that car can navigate on both tracks
+* Train the model on second track so that car can navigate on both tracks.
-* Play around with more data augumentation techniques to increase the accuracy
+* Play around with more data augumentation techniques to increase the accuracy.